TeamPinpoint/AudioTracing/README.md

 > 💡 The absorption coefficient is also influenced by the **scale** of the attached object.
 The larger the object, the more sound energy is attenuated.
 Therefore, the final transmission loss is a combination of the coefficient value and the object’s scale in the world.
 When configuring this parameter, be mindful of both factors to ensure accurate acoustic behavior.

-# AudioTracing Environment setting on Project Settings
+# Audio Tracing Environment setting on Project Settings

 - The **Audio Tracing Plugin** provides a set of configurable parameters in the **Project Settings**, allowing you to control various aspects of the ray tracing process.
 - Ray tracing performance settings can be tuned for different use cases, enabling adaptive sound tracing behavior based on the scenario.